 Insert the glass tub of the upper chamber into the opening of the lower glass.
 Do not seal just yet and leave it tilted.
 Wait for consistent bubbles to appear as indication that the water is ready for brewing.

 While waiting, scoop 30 grams of your chosen coffee and grind it using a medium-fine setting.
 Grinding your coffee on demand will retain the freshness much longer as the preparation time for this method takes quite long.
-Also, we recommend having a blonde or a medium roast as the siphon will brew you coffee in an extreme temperature that may add up to the roastiness and robust taste.
+Also, we recommend having a blonde or a medium roast.
+The siphon will give you coffee in an extreme temperature that may contribute to the roastiness and robust taste.

 Once constant bubbles are present, it means that the water is hot enough.
 Seal both glass chambers together.
 Afterwards, you will notice that the water will slowly transfer from the lower bowl to the upper glass.
 This is due to vapor pressure – since the air on the bottom part of the brewer begins to expand, it will push the water upwards to make space.